mvnaol2026/Gravity-Does-Not-Exist/EN/02_chapters_4-6.md

 Answering this question requires a transition from the statics of a single particle to the dynamics of the entire aol medium as a whole.
 We need to investigate how pressure is distributed within this gigantic array of spheres, why zones of colossal compression arise inside it, and under the influence of what forces a portion of the aols are forced to transform.

-This transition — from individual bricks to the hyperactive, vibrating, and pressing medium of the Universe — is precisely what the next chapter is dedicated to.